 The chromosphere is a thin layer of plasma that lies between the Sun’s visible surface (the photosphere) and the corona (the Sun’s upper atmosphere).
 It extends for at least 2,000 km (1,200 mi.) above the surface.
 The chromosphere is normally hidden from our view; its light is drowned out by the brilliance of the underlying photosphere.
 We can observe the chromosphere with special telescopes on satellites or during a solar eclipse.

-Active Plasma in the Chromosphere
+Plasma Storms and Solar Phenomena Originate in the Chromosphere

 Things Heat Up in the Chromosphere